phu0ngng/nccl/doc/source/mpi.rst

 Using multiple devices per process
 ----------------------------------
-Similarly to the concept of MPI endpoints, NCCL does not require ranks to be mapped 1:1 to MPI ranks.
-A NCCL communicator may have many ranks associated to a single process (hence MPI rank if used with MPI).
+Similarly to the concept of MPI endpoints, NCCL does not require ranks to be mapped 1:1 to processes.
+A NCCL communicator may have many ranks (and, thus, multiple devices) associated to a single process.
+Hence, if used with MPI, a single MPI rank (a NCCL process) may have multiple devices associated with it.

 ReduceScatter operation
 -----------------------